onap/integration/docs/onap-oom-heat.rst

 The Rancher VM that is spun up by this HEAT template serves the following key roles:
 - Hosts the /dockerdata-nfs/ NFS export shared by all the k8s VMs for persistent volumes
-- git clones the oom repo into /root/oom
+- git clone --depth 1s the oom repo into /root/oom
-- git clones the integration repo into /root/integration
+- git clone --depth 1s the integration repo into /root/integration
 - Creates the helm override file at /root/integration-override.yaml
 - Deploys ONAP using helm and OOM